 Message 28 provides similar information as AIS Message 21, but in one slot versus two slot, and can be used to report MAtoN direction and speed or provide extended information on the AtoN (i.e., its height) and what it’s marking (i.e., hazardous area).
 It may be accompanied by Message 24A - Static Data Report, Part A to provide the charted name of the AtoN.

-This message may also be sent by a vessel to report an AtoN off-position or malfunction, or navigational hazard or obstruction, or to confirm an AtoN position and status.
+This message may also be sent by a vessel to report an AtoN deficiency (i.e., off-position or malfunction), or navigational hazard or obstruction, or to confirm an AtoN position and status.

 TABLE A7-41